-Have new or enhanced access to health care services and support Insert # Benefit from/receive health care services (e.g., antenatal and postnatal care, NTD/infectious disease care, integrated care, newborn, infant, and child health care, reproductive health care) Insert # Benefit from/receive new/enhanced health care skills and knowledge training (health workers) Insert # Benefit from/receive new/enhanced health care skills and knowledge (community members, patients, etc.) Insert # Benefit from/receive new/enhanced health system administration skills, knowledge, and/or training Insert # Benefit from/receive new/enhanced supply chain management skills, knowledge, and/or training Insert # Participate in community awareness/education events (as attendees) Insert #
+Have new or enhanced access to health care services and support Insert # Description Benefit from/receive health care services (e.g., antenatal and postnatal care, NTD/infectious disease care, integrated care, newborn, infant, and child health care, reproductive health care) Insert # Description Benefit from/receive new/enhanced health care skills and knowledge training (health workers) Insert # Description Benefit from/receive new/enhanced health care skills and knowledge (community members, patients, etc.) Insert # Description Benefit from/receive new/enhanced health system administration skills, knowledge, and/or training Insert # Description Benefit from/receive new/enhanced supply chain management skills, knowledge, and/or training Insert # Description

+Participate in community awareness/education events (as attendees) Insert # Description

-B: Number of products or tools developed, delivered, or provided
+10B: Number of products or tools developed, delivered, or provided

-Insert a number in each row below the indicator that applies to your project to indicate how many units, then add a description (up to 500 characters) in the corresponding narrative field, including how you define one unit.
+Insert a number in each row below the indicator that applies to your project to indicate how many units, then add a description (up to 750 characters) in the corresponding narrative field, including how you define one unit.
 Enter "0" for options not relevant to your work.
 Insert numbers and descriptions for all that apply.
+If any indicators below are also already listed in your Technical Approach it is fine to select them in this section as well.